Single quality framework: focus on consumers

 Information on the quality of both residential and community aged care services helps consumers to make informed decisions about their care and services.

 Aged care service quality information available on the My Aged Care website to support consumer choice includes:

 - improvements to the home care packages service finder, enabling providers to advertise detailed information about their costs and the addition of search fields such as: religion, language, special needs and specialised services;

-- a ‘non-compliance service finder’ to allow consumers to more easily search for current and archived compliance action taken against residential services and home care package providers
+- a ‘Non-Compliance Checker’ to allow consumers to more easily search for current and archived compliance action taken against residential services and home care package providers;

-- information about a residential aged care service’s accreditation status with improved links to the Australian Aged Care Quality Agency‘s accreditation audit reports and consumer experience reports, where available
+- information about a residential aged care service’s accreditation status with improved links to the Aged Care Quality and Safety Commission’s accreditation audit reports and consumer experience reports, where available;

-- an icon in the service finder identifying a provider’s participation in the voluntary National Quality Indicator Program (NQIP) for residential aged care providers.
+- an icon in the ‘Find a provider tool’ identifying a provider’s participation in the National Aged Care Mandatory Quality Indicator Program for residential aged care providers; and

 The department is considering further opportunities for enhancing quality information for consumers in light of the Review of National Aged Care Quality Regulatory Processes.